โœ•

 Is the CAT Exam Difficult to Crack?

-Since the last two years, the overall difficulty of the CAT’s question paper has been reported to be moderate.
-The VARC and QA sections were reported to be moderate to difficult in 2023 exam.
+Since the last two years, candidates have reported about the overall difficulty of the CATโ€™s question paper as moderate.
+They considered VARC and QA sections from moderate to difficult in 2023 exam.

 Sections Number of Good Attempts Difficulty Level